Culture of the Ottoman Empire: Sections of play and characters

-In the Introduction part, Hacivat enters the stage with the sound of Nareke - a tool that sounds like a buzzing of a bee, and starts reading poems which is an invitation for Karagöz to come to the stage.
+In Introduction part, Hacivat enters the stage with the sound of Nareke – a tool that sounds like a buzzing of a bee, and starts reading poems which is an invitation for Karagöz to come to the stage.

 In terms of characters, Karagöz and Hacivat was a reflection of Ottoman society.
-The cosmopolite structure of the Empire - especially of Istanbul, was shown to the audience.
+The cosmopolite structure of the Empire – especially of Istanbul, was shown to the audience.
 Here is the list of some characters of the shadow play: